-PSY 3110 - Theories of Personality 4cr This course engages students in critical examination of theory and research in the study of human personality, individual differences, motivation and well-being.
+PSY 3110 Theories of Personality 4cr This course engages students in critical examination of theory and research in the study of human personality, individual differences, motivation and well-being.
 Theoretical approaches explored include psychoanalytic, dispositional, biopsychological, cognitive, phenomenological, humanistic, behavioral, and social learning perspectives.
 Students engage in comparison and contrast of these different perspectives and their underlying assumptions.
-This course also provides the opportunity for students to integrate their study across broad areas of psychology and to apply the study of personality to other fields such as creative writing, literature, philosophy, education, outdoor leadership, business, and social work. Δ WAC 2: Writing and Research in the Liberal Arts Prerequisites: PSY 1000 Introduction to Psychology and junior or senior standing, or permission of the instructor.
-PSY 3120 - Psychology, Mental Health, and Distress 4cr This course provides a broad survey of what is considered to be abnormal behavior.
-Students become familiar with the concepts of abnormal psychology and with some of the clinical and research findings upon which our knowledge of psychological disorders is based.
-Students critically review research and write about a particular area of abnormal psychology.
-It is expected that students not only gain an increased understanding of psychological disorders, but that they will have deepened empathy for those who have them.
+This course also provides the opportunity for students to integrate their study across broad areas of psychology and to apply the study of personality to other fields such as creative writing, literature, philosophy, education, outdoor leadership, business, and social work. Δ WAC 2: Writing and Research in the Liberal Arts Prerequisites: PSY 1000 Introduction to Psychology and junior or senior standing, or permission of instructor.
+PSY 3120 Psychology, Mental Health, and Distress 4cr This course provides a broad survey of mental health and distress.
+Students become familiar with current psychological science in this area, including the clinical and research findings upon which our knowledge of psychological disorders is based.
+Students critically analyze, discuss, and review research with a particular emphasis on how psychological distress and disorders are experienced and portrayed across multiple settings and cultures.
+It is expected that students not only gain an increased understanding of psychological disorders, but that they will have deepened empathy for all who experience distress in its various forms.
 Prerequisites: PSY 1000 Introduction to Psychology is required, and PSY 2310 Research Methods in Social Science is recommended.
-PSY 3170 - Health Psychology 4cr The interaction between psychological, social, and biological factors has become increasingly clear.
+PSY 3170 Health Psychology 4cr The interaction between psychological, social, and biological factors has become increasingly clear.
 This course examines psychosocial factors in health and disease.
 Students will understand influences on how people stay healthy, why they become ill, and how they respond when they are ill.
 This course also helps students gain a better understanding of how their behavioral, emotional, and lifestyle patterns affect their health and wellness.
 Prerequisite: PSY 1000 Introduction to Psychology.

-PSY 3180 - Social Psychology 4cr Social psychology studies how the behavior of individuals and groups are influenced.
+PSY 3180 Social Psychology 4cr Social psychology studies how the behavior of individuals and groups are influenced.
 This survey course examines the major theories and research traditions in social psychology.
 Topics include social cognition, perception of self and others, stereotypes and prejudice, social influence and persuasion, interpersonal attraction, group dynamics and leadership, conformity, aggression, and prosocial behavior.
 Students will explore applications to behaviors that impact environmental quality and sustainability, health and well-being, political participation and influence, and the workings of our legal system.
 WAC 2: Writing and Research in the Liberal Arts Prerequisites: PSY 1000 Introduction to Psychology or SOC 1000 Introduction to Sociology is required, and PSY 2310 Research Methods in Social Science is recommended.
-PSY 3240 - Sensation and Perception 4cr This course explores how human beings gather and interpret information provided by the sensory systems.
+PSY 3240 Sensation and Perception 4cr This course explores how human beings gather and interpret information provided by the sensory systems.
 The physical properties of the sensory signal, the physiological mechanisms of the sensory organs, and the psychological processes that filter, construct, and influence our perceptual experiences are examined.
 Prerequisite: PSY 1000 Introduction to Psychology.
-PSY 3260 - Theories and Techniques in Counseling and Psychotherapy 4cr This course explores major theories and techniques utilized in psychotherapeutic settings.
+PSY 3260 Theories and Techniques in Counseling and Psychotherapy 4cr This course explores major theories and techniques utilized in psychotherapeutic settings.
 Through a combination of readings, discussion, and active role-playing, students examine behavioral, cognitive, existential, humanistic, interpersonal, and psychodynamic approaches to treatment.
 Counseling skills (e.g., empathy and problem solving) are practiced in a supportive classroom setting.
 Students also present a clinical case study to their classmates focusing on a specific therapy approach.
 Prerequisite: PSY 1000 Introduction to Psychology.